ieb/UltrasonicAntifouling/README.md

 One anomaly that was discovered in testing, if the timer is left to run every now and again when it wraps round a super long pulse is output.
 This can result in not enough deadtime at which point both MOSFETS will latch up, and if there isnt a current limiting device blow them or the fuse.
 I used a 21w 12v bulb during testing which would light up when there was an over current event.

+The fix is to zero the TCNT1 register before each pulse of output ensuring no wrap round occurs.

 # Output screenshots

 These are for a inverting driver, see Ultrasound.begin() for details on how to generate non invertig output.